 The Graduate Academic Programs Office is a central resource to facilitate the development and approval of new graduate degree programs.
 Anyone considering the creation of a new academic program should contact Kate Brigman, the Assistant Director of Academic Affairs, for a preliminary discussion of the process and to schedule a meeting with the Graduate Dean.

 Faculty who wish to develop new graduate degree programs are encouraged to work closely with the Graduate Division from the beginning of the proposal process.
-We can advise on how to create a proposal that will garner speedy review and approval.
+We can advise on how to create a successful proposal.

 The steps to develop a new graduate program are as follows:

-In order to streamline the proposal review process, all new graduate degree proposals begin with a preliminary review by the Graduate Division.
+In order to streamline the proposal review process, all new graduate degree proposals begin with a preliminary meeting with the Graduate Dean.
 Please contact the Assistant Director of Academic Affairs, Kate Brigman, to inform the Graduate Division of your plans and schedule a consultation with Dean Leslie.

 Step 2: Choose a Structure for the Program

-Please email the complete program proposal and appendices to the Assistant Director of Academic Affairs, Kate Brigman and Graduate Council Analyst, Adriana Collins, in a single PDF file using the required CCGA proposal format.
+Please email the complete program proposal and appendices to the Assistant Director of Academic Affairs, Kate Brigman and Interim Graduate Council Point of Contact, Thao Nguyen, in a single PDF file using the required CCGA proposal format.

 RESOURCES FOR PROPOSAL DEVELOPMENT

 - Course Inventory Management (CIM)- Please contact the Registrar's Office to request access.